Fraunhofer-AISEC/cpg/tutorial.md

 ## Conclusion

 In conclusion, the CPG tool can be used to translate source code of different programming languages to a uniform, language-independed represetation in the form of a code property graph.
-It can either be used as a library, in which it forms the underlying basis of the [Codyze](http://github.com/Fraunhofer-AISEC/codyze) analyizer or it it's console can be used to quickly explore source code and find weaknesses.
+It can either be used as a library, in which it forms the underlying basis of the [Codyze](http://github.com/Fraunhofer-AISEC/codyze) analyizer or it's console can be used to quickly explore source code and find weaknesses.